Ever wonder what “humidity” is all about? Do you have children? It’s definitely no fun having a little one who’s sick and suffering.

 Low humidity levels allow germs and microbes to travel more easily throughout the air.
 Additionally, when internal mucous membranes dry out during those conditions the body is more susceptible to sickness.

 All in all, humidifiers bring the moisture level in a room back to a healthy, comfortable level and improve your baby’s quality of life.

 What humidity level is good for my baby?

 The humidity level in your baby’s room doesn’t have to be perfect.
-Ideally you’ll just need to use a humidifier to keep it in the general range I recommend here.
-I highly recommend purchasing a good temperature gauge with humidity display as it will help tremendously and take the guesswork out of maintaining your child’s air quality.
+Ideally, you’ll just need to use a humidifier to keep it in the general range I recommend here.

 However, just as a convenient rule of thumb, aim for 50% humidity.
-This ensures it’s a great midpoint for not just your children but anyone else living in your home.
+This makes sure it’s a great midpoint not just for your children but for anyone else living in your home.

 When the humidity level begins to approach 60% the room starts to feel uncomfortable and too warm and your child may become irritable and have difficulty sleeping.
 It’s very similar to what you feel after running a hot shower for a long time – the adjacent room feel a bit hot and “muggy.”

 Either way, as long as you maintain 40% and above your baby should be comfortable and will feel fewer consequences of dry air.